 This site is about our interest for old time pottery, antique Chinese porcelain and pottery and Asian antiques from our own shipwreck excavations.
-The recoveries from these shipwrecks include Ming dynasy porcelain, 17th century kraak porcelain and other antique asian pottery.
+The recoveries from these shipwrecks include Ming dynasy porcelain, 17th century kraak porcelain and other antique Asian pottery

 The maritime archaeology of Sten Sjostrand has led to major advances in the study of Asian trade and trade ceramics in Southeast Asia.
 His meticulous documentation of a series of nine shipwrecks from the 11th to 19th centuries reveals the early dominance of Chinese trade ceramics, a subsequent loss of the Chinese monopoly in the late 14th century when Southeast Asian ceramics entered the market, the basic parameters of the Ming gap shortages of the 14th-15th centuries, and a resurgence of Chinese wares in the 16th and 17th centuries.
 Just as important, Sjostrand freely shares the information from his discoveries.
 Researchers are welcome at his headquarters where he documents his finds and patiently answers the queries of others.
 A lifetime’s experience with the sea and sailing allows Sjostrand to bring new understanding to ancient ship construction, and his voluminous reading allows him to set the ships and their cargoes in historical perspective.